Sacheen Littlefeather, who gave Marlon Brando's Oscar rejection speech, dies at 75

 Littlefeather said she was escorted offstage at the Oscars by a team of security guards.
 She said that for years Hollywood boycotted her, calling it being red listed.

 Earlier this year and nearly 50 years later, the academy officially apologized to Littlefeather for the abuse she subsequently endured because of her Oscars appearance.
-In a June letter from former academy President David Rubin, the academy the "unwarranted and unjustified" abuse she endured.
+In a June letter from former academy President David Rubin, the academy acknowledged the "unwarranted and unjustified" abuse she experienced.

 Brando later acknowledged regret for the position he had put Littlefeather in, according to The Los Angeles Times.
 "I was distressed that people should have booed and whistled and stomped, even though perhaps it was directed at myself," he told then-talk show host Dick Cavett.
 "They should have at least had the courtesy to listen to her."